mattg-uk/foundation_scripts/README.md

 Wallpaper can be installed in Hyprland using swww; I use wallpaper from KDE.
 The hyprpanel bar can be configured by clicking on the 'Arch' icon.

+## Nvidia driver installation for the test system: information only

+The installation of Nvidia drivers using `sudo ubuntu-drivers install` caused initramfs to break, so `nvidia-driver-560-open` had to be *removed*.

+`sudo apt update && sudo apt upgrade`

+`sudo apt remove nvidia-driver-560-open`

+`sudo apt install nvidia-driver-560`

+_The output of apt list | grep nvidia | grep installed > nvidia_components.txt
+is present in the repo for documentation purposes._